docker-scripts-archived/dev--LTSP/README.md

 1. You will have ltsp-server setup in standalone mode.

 ## Automated testing
 Virtual ltsp server project supports automated testing.
-It is meant to be done with single computer. `test.sh` script is used for that.
+It is meant to be done with a single computer. `test.sh` script is used for that.
 ```
 ./test.sh [start/stop]
 ```
 - Change the `STANDALONE` to `yes` or `no` to set the mode of operation of ltsp server.
-- do a `./test.sh start` to start testings. you should see client booting from server at the end of it
+- do a `./test.sh start` to start testings. you should see client booting from the server at the end of it
-- do a `./test.sh stop` to stop after test is compeleted.
+- do a `./test.sh stop` to stop after test is completed.
 It will destroy virtual interface, ltsp-server and client.

 ## Vagrant Commands